Q: Is the “front door” the only way that people can enter the behavioral health system?

 Q: How do the CBHCs intersect with Behavioral Health Community Partners (BH CPs)?

 A: Aligning the roles and relationship of behavioral health community partners with the development of CBHCs is under active discussion with stakeholders as part of the development of MassHealth’s 1115 waiver renewal.
+We strongly encourage any BH CP that is eligible to respond to the upcoming CBHC procurement.

 Q: Will there be future opportunities for providers to become CBHCs after the initial procurement?